MariaXouri/Assignment1/README.md

 ### 1. SimpleCPU

-The SimpleCPU is an in-order,not detailed CPU.It contains warm up periods (warm up period:The time that the simulation runs before it gathers the results).It also contains client systems that use a specific server.Furthermore, SimpleCPU can evaluate if a program runs correctly.It consists of :
+The SimpleCPU is an in-order,not detailed CPU.It doesn't use pipelines and functions fast.
+It contains warm up periods (warm up period:The time that the simulation runs before it gathers the results).It also contains client systems that use a specific server.Furthermore, SimpleCPU can evaluate if a program runs correctly.It consists of :
 BaseSimpleCPU , AtomicSimpleCPU , TimingSimpleCPU

 #### BaseSimpleCPU

-Atomic and Timing SimpleCPU inherit BaseSimpleCPU which justifies the fact that it cannot run on its own.It is responsible for creating functions that are related to program interruptions,controlling the instruction fetch,implementing the execution context.
+Atomic and Timing SimpleCPU are inherited by BaseSimpleCPU which justifies the fact that it cannot run on its own.It is responsible for creating functions that are related to program interruptions,controlling the instruction fetch,implementing the execution context.
 (Instructions-Parameters-Result)

 #### AtomicSimpleCPU

-While connecting to cache, it functions "atomically", which means that it uses only one step to implement an instruction.It computes the overall time connection to cache by adding all the delays from the atomic accesses and contains functions for write and read.Additionally it keeps time,it is responsible for frequency of CPU,it defines the port to connect with memory and controls the connection between CPU and cache.
+While connecting to cache, it functions "atomically", which means that it uses only one step to implement an instruction.It computes the overall time connection to cache by adding all the delays from the atomic accesses and contains functions for write and read.The atomic access is faster than a detailed access.
+Memory requests finish immediately without any resource contention or queuing delay.
+Additionally it keeps time,it is responsible for frequency of CPU,it defines the port to connect with memory and controls the connection between CPU and cache.

 #### TimingSimpleCPU
 It connects to the memory through time.TimingSimpleCPU waits for the system to respond before it starts the procedure.It is inherited by Base and has the same functions.
-It also defines the port that is used to hook up to memory.
+It also defines the port that is used to hook up to memory.Timing access is more detailed, includes resource contention or queuing delay.
+Memory requests actually take time to go through to the memory system.

 ### 2. Minor CPU Model
 It is an in-order model with stable pipeline, configurable structures and behavior.It is used in strictly in-order models through the order MinorTrace/minorview.py format/tool.Minor CPU is implemented in a similar way to other gem5 models through Python.
-It can indirectly multithread using thread comments.
+It can indirectly multithread using thread comments.Structures have fixed sizes and the data are in queues and FIFOs.
+It can provide data and instruction interfaces for connection to a cache system.

 *Pipelining is a technique where multiple instructions are overlapped during execution.*

+1. Fetch1

+Fetch1 is responsible for fetching cache lines or partial cache lines from the I-cache and passing them on to Fetch2.

+2. Fetch2
+Fetch2 receives a line from Fetch1 into its input buffer, breaks it to instructions.
+It contains the branch prediction mechanism.

+3. Decode

+Decode takes a vector of instructions from Fetch2 and packs them into its output instruction vector.

+4. Execute

+Execute provides the instruction execution and memory access.
+An instructions passage can take multiple cycles with its timing modelled by a functional unit pipeline FIFO.

+## Question 4a: *Using stats.txt determine the simulation time of MinorCPU and TimingSimpleCPU*

+   **Minor Cpu:**
+   sim_seconds 0.000043

+   **TimingSimpleCpu:**
+   sim_seconds 0.000051

 ## Question 4b: *Which CPU between TimingCPU and MinorCPU has bigger sensitivity in frequency and memory changes and why?*